 Mobility as a Service (MaaS) aims to manage daily travel in the smartest way possible.
-It bring all means of travel together, combining different transport options into a single mobile service and removing the hassle of planning and one-off payments.
+It brings all means of travel together, combining different transport options into a single mobile service, removing the hassle of planning, and providing one-off payments.

 Smart Cambridge is exploring how MaaS solutions could offer more sustainable travel options and improve people’s lives in Greater Cambridge and beyond.

 This work includes:

 - Working with local bus operators to see if they can make their data available to other third parties, so they can begin to use it to develop new tools to encourage bus use.